Cinema of China: Before the 1950s

 Inspired by the success of Disney animation, the self-taught pioneers Wan brothers, Wan Laiming and Wan Guchan, made the first Chinese animated short in the 1920s, thus inaugurating the history of Chinese animation.
 (Chen Yuanyuan 175) Many live-action films of the Republican era also included animated sequences.

-In 1937, the Wan brothers decided to produce 《铁扇公主》 Princess Iron Fan, which was the first Chinese animated feature film and the fourth, after the American feature films Snow White, Gulliver’s Travels, and The Adventures of Pinocchio.
+In 1937, the Wan brothers decided to produce 《铁扇公主》 Princess Iron Fan, which was the first Chinese animated feature film and the fourth, after the American feature films Snow White, Gulliver's Travels, and The Adventures of Pinocchio.
 It was at this time that Chinese animation as an art form had risen to prominence on the world stage.
 Completed in 1941, the film was released under China United Pictures and aroused a great response in Asia.
-Japanese animator Shigeru Tezuka once said that he gave up medicine after watching the cartoon and decided to pursue animation.
+Japanese animator Osamu Tezuka once said that he gave up medicine after watching the cartoon and decided to pursue animation.

 1950s–1980s

 During this golden era, Chinese animation had developed a variety of styles, including ink animation, shadow play animation, puppet animation, and so on.
-Some of the most representative works are 《大闹天宫》 Uproar in Heaven, 《哪吒闹海》 Nezha's Rebellion in the Sea and《天书奇谈》 Heavenly Book, which have also won lofty praise and numerous awards in the world.
+Some of the most representative works are 《大闹天宫》 Havoc in Heaven, 《哪吒闹海》 Nezha's Rebellion in the Sea and《天书奇谈》 Heavenly Book, which have also won lofty praise and numerous awards in the world.

 1980s–1990s

-After Deng Xiaoping’s Reform Period and the "opening up" of China, the movies《葫芦兄弟》 Calabash Brothers, 《黑猫警长》Black Cat Sheriff, 《阿凡提》Avanti Story and other impressive animated movies were released.
-However, at this time, China still favored the Japanese’s more unique, American and European-influenced animated works over the less-advanced domestic ones.
+After Deng Xiaoping's Reform Period and the "opening up" of China, the movies《葫芦兄弟》 Calabash Brothers, 《黑猫警长》Black Cat Sheriff, 《阿凡提》Avanti Story and other impressive animated movies were released.
+However, at this time, China still favored the Japanese's more unique, American and European-influenced animated works over the less-advanced domestic ones.